-UNITED STATES DISTRICT COURT FOR THE DISTRICT OF COLUMBIA ANDREW QUINN,) Plaintiff,) v.)
-Civil Action No. 22-2525 (UNA) JUSTICE DEPARTMENT et al,) Defendants.)
+UNITED STATES DISTRICT COURT FOR THE DISTRICT OF COLUMBIA ANDREW QUINN,) Plaintiff,)) V.) Civil Action No. 22-2526 (UNA) DEPARTMENT OF JUSTICE et al,) Defendants.)
 MEMORANDUM OPINION This action, brought pro se, is before the Court on review of Plaintiff's form Civil Complaint, ECF No. 1, and application to proceed in forma pauperis, ECF No. 2.
 The Court will grant the application and dismiss the complaint.
 Complaints filed by pro se litigants are held to less stringent standards than those applied to formal pleadings drafted by lawyers.
 See Haines v.
 Kerner, 404 U.S. 519, 520 (1972).
 Still, pro se litigants must comply with the Federal Rules of Civil Procedure.
 Jarrell v.
 Tisch, 656 F. Supp.
 237, 239 (D.D.C.
 1987).
 Rule 8(a) of the Federal Rules of Civil Procedure requires that a complaint contain a short and plain statement of the grounds upon which the court's jurisdiction depends, a short and plain statement of the claim showing that the pleader is entitled to relief, and a demand for judgment for the relief the pleader seeks.
 Fed.
 R. Civ.
 P. 8(a).
 It "does not require detailed factual allegations, but it demands more than an unadorned, the-defendant-unlawfully-harmed-me accusation."
 Ashcroft v.
 Iqbal, 556 U.S. 662, 678 (2009) (internal quotation marks and citation omitted).
 The Rule 8 standard ensures that defendants receive fair notice of the claim being asserted so that they can prepare a responsive answer, mount an adequate defense, and determine whether the doctrine of res judicata applies.
 See Brown v.
 Califano, 75 F.R.D.
 497, 498 (D.D.C.
 1977).
 The standard also assists the court in determining whether it has jurisdiction over the subject matter.

-Plaintiff, a resident of Fairfax, Virginia, has sued the U.S. Departments of Justice and Health and Human Services, the U.S. Marshals Service, the "Transit Authority-DC," and several offices and departments of Arlington County, Virginia, seeking "20 million dollars."
-Compl. at 2-3, 5.
-Although Plaintiff checks federal question as the basis of jurisdiction, id. at 4, he has not invoked the U.S. Constitution or a federal law or treaty to satisfy jurisdiction under 28 U.S.C. § 1331.
+Plaintiff, a resident of Fairfax, Virginia, has sued the U.S. Departments of Justice and Health and Human Services and a Sheriff's Office in Fairfax, Virginia, seeking "20 million dollars."
+Compl. at 4.
+Although Plaintiff checks federal question as the basis of jurisdiction, id. at 3, he has not invoked the U.S. Constitution or a federal law or treaty to satisfy jurisdiction under 28 U.S.C. § 1331.
 Under Statement of Claim, moreover, Plaintiff merely lists "harassment," "invasion of my privacy," and "false imprisonment."
-Compl. at 5.

-Apart from the jurisdictional defect, the complaint simply fails to provide any notice of a
+Compl. at 4.
+Apart from the jurisdictional defect, the complaint simply fails to provide any no notice of a claim.

-claim.
 Therefore, this case will be dismissed by separate order.

-Date: September 22, 2022

-JIA M. COBB

-United States District Judge
+JIA M. COBB United States District Judge Date: September 14, 2022 2

-2